-Funding for public transportation in Fairfax County includes Federal aid, State aid, Northern Virginia Transportation District bonds, potential NVTA revenues, Northern Virginia motor fuels tax, County bonds and the General Fund.
+Funding for public transportation in Fairfax County includes Federal aid, State aid, Northern Virginia Transportation District bonds, possible NVTA revenues, Northern Virginia motor fuels tax, County bonds, the County General Fund, and commercial and industrial taxes.

 Highways

 The Virginia Department of Transportation (VDOT) is responsible for the construction and maintenance of roads in the interstate, primary and secondary highway systems.
 Funds are allocated for these purposes through federal and state laws, and various combinations of federal-state fund matching are utilized for construction and maintenance.
 The programming of highway construction and improvements is derived from the priorities for the interstate system, the state's primary highway system and the secondary road system aimed at accommodating traffic demands.
 In addition, implementing the Countywide transportation plan, based on the Comprehensive Plan, has enabled the County to provide guidance to VDOT concerning the allocation of highway funds and the identification of projects to be funded by County bonds.